-In other words: why does Peirce believe realism, the view that there are realities that are independent of what we think about them?
+In other words: why does Peirce believe realism (i.e., why does he believe that there are realities that are independent of what we think about them)?
 Since realism is a presupposition of the method of science, he cannot use the method of science itself to support realism.
 So how does he support it?

-1. The method of science itself does not give rise to doubts about realism or about itself.
+1. Using the method of science does not cause doubt about realism or about itself.

 2. [skipping this momentarily—it’s worth an extended examination, below*]

 3. Everyone already uses the method of science with regard to lots of subjects.
 People only fail to use it when they don’t know how to apply it to a given subject.
 Presumably, he means to suggest that, since everyone uses the method, everyone already believes its “fundamental hypothesis”: realism.